Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 Which is more affordable: Canopy or Uku?

 For comparable practice management functionality, Uku is generally more affordable.
 A 10-person firm on Uku Team pays $380/month total.
-The same firm on Canopy with all Standard modules would pay approximately $1,050/month ($150 base + $90/user × 10).
-However, Canopy includes specialized tax resolution tools that Uku doesn’t offer, so firms with significant tax resolution work should factor this into their comparison.
+The same firm on Canopy Standard would pay $740/month in seats alone ($74 × 10), before any consumption-based tax add-ons.
+Canopy includes specialized tax resolution tools that Uku doesn’t offer, so firms with significant tax resolution work should factor the add-on costs into their comparison.

 How to Switch from Canopy to Uku

-If Canopy’s module math and 4-user cap on small-firm plans no longer fits your scaling pattern, the switch to Uku is more manageable than most teams expect:
+If Canopy’s consumption-based add-on pricing no longer fits how your firm wants to budget, the switch to Uku is more manageable than most teams expect:

-- Discovery Call (30 minutes) — Review your current Canopy modules (Client Engagement, Document Management, Workflow, Time & Billing, Tax Resolution), identify which your team actually uses vs. pays for, and plan the modular Uku rollout (Solo, Team, Elite, or Enterprise plan)
+- Discovery Call (30 minutes) — Review your current Canopy tier and add-ons (Tax Workflow Automation, Close Automation, Tax Resolution), identify which your team actually uses vs. pays for, and plan the Uku rollout (Solo, Team, Elite, or Enterprise plan)

 - Data Migration (1-3 days) — Import client lists, workflows, document templates, and time/billing history from Canopy into Uku’s plan structure